Newport Beach DUI Attorneys

-For some people charged with a DUI offense, it is the only time they will set foot in a courtroom during their lifetime and the process can be an intimidating experience.
+For some people charged with a DUI offense, it is the first time in their lifetime that they will set foot in a courtroom.
+To those unfamiliar, the process can be an intimidating experience.

-During this process, you are treated like a criminal even though you may have made an honest mistake, nobody was hurt, and there was no property damage.
-Regardless, you will be tested, arrested, and subject to various other uncomfortable actions during this process.
+Starting with your arrest, you are treated like a criminal even if your actions may have been the result of an honest mistake, you did not hurt another person and you did not damage any property.
+Regardless, you will be tested, arrested, and subjected to various other uncomfortable actions.

-Although it may seem unfair, the consequences of a DUI conviction are very real.
-The result could be a criminal record that could follow you around for the rest of your life.
+Although it may seem unfair, the consequences of a DUI conviction are very real and includes a criminal record that could follow you around for the rest of your life.

 Therefore, you need to take the charges seriously and mount a robust defense as soon as possible.

-At The Law Offices of Bryan R. Kazarian, they believe you should not have to pay a long-term price for a short-term error.
+At The Law Offices of Bryan R. Kazarian, we believe you should not have to pay a long-term price for a short-term error.

-Even if the evidence against you seems overwhelming, you have a good chance of escaping the most serious consequences if you hire a seasoned DUI attorney.
+Even if the evidence against you seems overwhelming, you have a good chance of escaping the most serious consequences if you hire a skilled and seasoned DUI attorney.

 The ideal outcome of any DUI case is a complete dismissal of all DUI charges.
 This result will save a lot of time and stress and means that you will avoid having a criminal conviction on your record.
 A dismissal will also result in vacating any immediate and long-term penalties associated with the offense.

-Sometimes, the blood alcohol content (BAC) test equipment may be faulty and therefore provide a false reading.
+Sometimes, the blood alcohol content (BAC) test equipment is faulty and may therefore provide a false reading.

 Another way charges may be dismissed is if the prosecution decides that the evidence against you is insufficient to achieve a conviction.
 In some cases, a skilled Newport Beach DUI lawyer, like those at The Law Offices of Bryan R. Kazarian, may also be successful in negotiating a dismissal.